djjolicoeur/datamaps/README.md

 I spend a lot of time writing code to pull apart maps and structure them in a way that suits our domain needs.
-Spector does a great job of reducing the complexity that is inherent in dealing with this situation, but I couldn't help thinking there was a way to apply datalog to this problem to simplify the proccess.
+Spector does a great job of reducing the complexity that is inherent in dealing with this situation, but I couldn't help thinking there was a way to apply datalog to this problem to simplify the process.

-So instead of writing code like this:
+So I don't have to write code like this anymore:

 ```clojure
 (defn user->demographics [m]